Understanding the Fundamentals of Stock Trading

 What is a Direct Stock Purchase Plan (DSPP)?

-A DSPP lets you buy shares directly from a company without going through a broker.
-These plans often allow dollar-cost averaging and dividend reinvestment, but investors should review plan terms, fees, and liquidity limits before enrolling.
+A DSPP lets investors buy shares directly from a company, often at reduced costs and with dividend reinvestment options.
+However, review plan terms and liquidity restrictions before enrolling.

 Where can I buy stocks?

-Stocks can be bought on major exchanges like the NYSE and Nasdaq, or in over-the-counter (OTC) markets.
-Exchanges list large, established companies, while OTC markets often host smaller, riskier firms.
+Stocks trade on major exchanges like the NYSE and Nasdaq or in over-the-counter (OTC) markets.
+Exchanges list established companies; OTC markets host smaller, higher-risk firms.

 Are OTC stocks riskier than exchange-listed stocks?